 - Slowly add the beef broth to the Instant Pot to deglaze; stir to loosen up all the browned bits from the bottom of the pot.

 - Transfer the meat back into the Instant Pot.

 - Sprinkle the ranch seasoning mix and the gravy mix over the meat.

 - Close the instant pot with the lid and set the steam release knob to the Sealing position.

 - Press the Manual button (or pressure cook button) and set it to 60 minutes HIGH PRESSURE.

 - When the cooking cycle ends, do a Natural Pressure Release for 15 minutes.

-- Turn off the pot and release remaining pressure by turning knob to the venting position.
+- Turn off the pot and release the remaining pressure by turning the knob to the venting position.
 When the pin drops, open the lid.